lukasobg/game-of-life/README.md

 Build and compile the project with `make main` and run the program with `./main`.

 The program first asks for some user input in the commandline and then it will launch a graphical window.

+When you give no input (press enter twice) the program will run with default settings:
+    - The graphical window size is 700 x 700 pixels
+    - The number of cells in the universe is 25 x 25
+    - There are 5 interesting default configurations:
+        - 1: Gosper's glider gun
+        - 2: Simple symmetric state
+        - 3: Spaceships (LWSS, MWSS, HWSS)
+        - 4: Penta-decathlon
+        - 5: Pulsar

 # Structure of the project directory